 The goal of the Gifted and Talented program is to offer a differentiated rigorous curriculum by providing curricular and instructional adaptations that address the unique needs of high ability learners.
 At Alice Buffett Magnet Middle School, the program is organized to address these needs through a combination of the following methods:

 o Enrichment Activities and Clubs

 Our Gifted and Talented Program at Buffett is based on best practices.
 We want to support your high ability learner.
 We will be making sure our courses are differentiated.
 We will support staff through collaboration and professional development and by planning and providing opportunities for your child.
 In this packet you will find detailed information about our Gifted and Talented Program.
 Please read through the information provided.
 I have also included a Student Planning Sheet for students to use as guide to plan activities they would like to participate in this year.

-Should you have any questions throughout the year, please contact Mrs. Thompson at (561-6160) or email@example.com.
+Should you have any questions throughout the year, please contact Mrs. Howe at (531-299-2320) or firstname.lastname@example.org.
 A strong partnership between school and home is vital to the success of our children.
 Thank you for supporting your child academically, which has resulted in their sterling success.

 Alice Buffett Magnet Middle School